SBU-BMI/quip_distro/README.md

 Saltz, J., Gupta, R., Hou, L., Kurc, T., Singh, P., Nguyen, V., . . .
 Thorsson, V. Spatial Organization and Molecular Correlation of Tumor-Infiltrating Lymphocytes Using Deep Learning on Pathology Images.
 Cell Reports, 23(1), 181-193.e187. https://doi.org/10.1016/j.celrep.2018.03.086

 **The Data Service containers** implement (1) the database for storing image metadata, analysis results, and metadata about analyses (e.g., analysis parameters).
 The database organizes analysis results using a GeoJSON compliant specification.
 Segmentation results are expressed as polygons and size, shape, intensity and texture features, such as area, mean intensity, for each segmented object as key-value pairs; (2) the functions for loading image metadata and image analysis results, which are output from the analysis service as image masks and csv files which contain the computed features and boundaries of segmented objects; and (3) the functions for querying feature results by the FeatureScape web application.

+Individual QuIP containers are available [here](https://hub.docker.com/u/sbubmi/)

 ## QuIP Video